Last updated on October 16th, 2018

 This implies that a crucial slogan, image or any other element that reflects your business attributes should be placed at the four middle intersections on your web page screen.

-So, place your share buttons, call to action buttons, or other crucial elements at the intersections to catch the user’s eye.
+So, place your share buttons, call to action buttons, or other crucial elements at the intersections to catch the user’s eye from graphic design services.

 Also, make sure that there are no other distracting things such as navigational bar near the intersections.
 This will help the users take the decision quickly.